HeldensBrecht/software-security-backend/README.md

 # software-security-backend

-Backend voor opgave 2 - Software Security
+Backend for assignment 2 - Software Security

+This is a REST API regarding products for a music store.
+This music store only sells vinyl and apparel (merch).
+The service is publically available at https://softwaresec.brechtheldens.xyz

 ## Operations on resources